diegozea/MIToS.jl/README.md

 To allow such analysis, MIToS also implements several useful tools for working with protein structures, such as those available in the **Protein Data Bank (PDB)** or predicted by AlphaFold 2.

 MIToS starting point was an improvement of the algorithm published by Buslje et al. [2].
-A BLOSUM62-based pseudocount strategy, similar to Altschul et. al.[4], was implemented for a better performance in the range of MSAs with a low number of sequences [1].
+A BLOSUM62-based pseudo-count strategy, similar to Altschul et al.[4], , was implemented to improve performance in the range of MSAs with a low number of sequences [1].
 **MIToS** offers all the tools for using, developing, and testing MI-based scores—in fact, any measure based on reside frequencies in an MSA—in different modules.

+### Modules
+MIToS tools are separated into different modules for different tasks.
+- **MSA** This module defines multiple functions and types for dealing with MSAs and their annotations.
+It also includes facilities for sequence clustering and shuffling, among others.
+- **PDB** This module defines types and methods to work with protein structures from different sources, such as PDB or AlphaFold DB.
+It includes functions to superpose structures, measure the distance between residues, and much more.
+- **Information** This module defines residue contingency tables and methods to estimate information measures from MSAs.
+It includes functions to estimate corrected mutual information (ZMIp, ZBLMIp) between MSA columns, as well as conservation estimations using Shannon entropy and the Kullback-Leibler divergence.
+- **SIFTS** This module allows access to SIFTS residue-level mapping of UniProt, Pfam, and other databases with PDB entries.
+- **Pfam** This module uses the previous modules to work with Pfam MSAs.
+It also offers useful functions for parameter optimization using Pfam alignments.
+- **Utils** It exports common utils functions and types used in different modules of this package.

 **NOTE:** [Julia has reached a stable 1.0 version](https://julialang.org/blog/2018/08/one-point-zero) and **MIToS v2** supports it.
 You need to do `using Pkg; Pkg.add("MIToS")` to **install** MIToS on Julia v1 or `using Pkg; Pkg.update()` to update your installed version.

-#### Modules
-MIToS tools are separated on different modules, related to different tasks.
-- **MSA** This module defines multiple functions and types for dealing with MSAs and their annotations.
-It also includes facilities for sequence clustering.
-- **PDB** This module defines types and methods to work with protein structures from PDB.
-- **SIFTS** This module allows access to SIFTS residue-level mapping of UniProt, Pfam and other databases with PDB entries.
-- **Information** This module defines residue contingency tables and methods on them to estimate information measure from MSAs.
-It includes functions to estimate corrected mutual information (ZMIp, ZBLMIp) between MSA columns.
-- **Pfam**
-This module use the previous modules to work with Pfam MSAs.
-It also has useful parameter optimization functions to be used with Pfam alignments.
-- **Utils** MIToS has also an Utils module with common utils functions and types used in this package.

-#### Scripts
+### Scripts
 The [MIToS_Scripts](https://github.com/MIToSOrg/MIToS_Scripts.jl) package offers a set of easy-to-use scripts to access some functionalities MIToS offers from the terminal.
 These scripts are designed for researchers familiar with command-line interfaces (CLI) but without experience coding in Julia.
 The available scripts include:

 * **Buslje09.jl**: Calculates corrected Mutual Information (MI/MIp) based on Buslje et al., 2009.